Disambiguating electrical detection of magnetization dynamics in magnetic insulators: Experimental Details

 \section{Experimental Details}

 TmIG and BiYIG thin films were grown at high temperatures by radio-frequency magnetron sputtering from $\mathrm{Tm_{3}Fe_{5}O_{12}}$ and $\mathrm{Bi_{0.8}Y_{2.2}Fe_{5}O_{12}}$ targets on (111)-oriented Y$_3$Sc$_2$Ga$_3$O$_{12}$ (YSGG) or $\mathrm{Gd_{3}Sc_{2}Ga_{3}O_{12}}$ (GSGG) substrates, as reported in Refs.~\onlinecite{wang2025ultrathin,legrand2025lattice}.
 The lattice mismatch between TmIG and YSGG induces epitaxial strain, which enables perpendicular magnetic anisotropy (PMA) in TmIG.
 In contrast, due to the different lattice mismatch between BiYIG and YSGG or GSGG substrates, BiYIG grown on YSGG exhibits IP anisotropy, whereas BiYIG grown on GSGG exhibits PMA.
 In addition, the strain also modifies the magnetic dissipation.
+The origin of the PMA in the TmIG/YSGG and BiYIG/GSGG films is mainly assigned to tensile in-plane stress, as characterized by X-ray diffraction, detailed in Supplemental Material (Ref.~\cite{SI}).
 Because the competition between spin pumping and ST-FMR heavily depends on the dissipation in the magnetic system, microwave losses were characterized as a function of frequency using broadband ferromagnetic resonance (FMR)~\cite{legrand2025implementation}.
 Figure~\ref{suppfig:fig1} presents the resonance linewidth of TmIG and BiYIG under excitation at different frequencies.
 By fitting the linewidth values to $\mu_0 \Delta H=\mu_0 \Delta H_0+2 \alpha \omega / \gamma$, a Gilbert damping $\alpha\approx$~0.0028 $\pm$ 0.0002 and an inhomogeneous broadening $\mu_0\Delta H_0\approx$~1.4 $\pm$ 0.1 mT are obtained for the 40-nm-thick BiYIG grown on YSGG; $\alpha\approx$~0.015 $\pm$ 0.001 and $\mu_0\Delta H_0\approx$~7.3 $\pm$ 0.1 mT are obtained for the 5-nm-thick TmIG grown on YSGG.
-For the 10-nm-thick BiYIG film grown on GSGG, the linewidth first decreases with increasing frequency and then increases again, starting from above approximately 15~GHz.
+For the 12-nm-thick BiYIG film grown on GSGG, the linewidth first decreases with increasing frequency and then increases again, starting from above approximately 15~GHz.
 As a result, a reliable damping value cannot be extracted for this sample.
 However, since the measurements discussed in this work are primarily performed around 5~GHz, a direct comparison of the linewidths at this frequency is sufficient.
-At 5~GHz, the 40-nm-thick BiYIG film exhibits the smallest dissipation, followed by the strained 10-nm-thick BiYIG film grown on GSGG, while the 5-nm-thick PMA TmIG film shows the largest dissipation.
+At 5~GHz, the 40-nm-thick BiYIG film exhibits the smallest dissipation, followed by the strained 12-nm-thick BiYIG film grown on GSGG, while the 5-nm-thick PMA TmIG film shows the largest dissipation.

 For the nonlocal devices as shown in Fig.~\ref{fig1}(a), microwave antennas were patterned by electron-beam lithography.
 After development, a 10-nm-thick Ti adhesion layer and a 90-nm-thick Au layer were deposited by electron-beam evaporation, followed by lift-off.
 The Pt detector was then fabricated in a second lithography step.
 After development, the remaining resist was removed by an O$_2$ plasma ashing process to improve the interface quality.
 Subsequently, a 5-nm-thick Pt layer was deposited by dc magnetron sputtering and lifted off to form the detector nanostripe.
 The antenna and detector nanostripes have both a width of 760~nm and are separated by a distance $s$.
 For electrical detection of magnetization dynamics using the nonlocal spin-pumping technique~\cite{wang2024broad}, we apply a pulse-modulated microwave current to the Ti/Au antenna and measure the rf-induced change of voltage between the two ends of the Pt detector using a lock-in amplifier synchronized with the pulse modulation of the microwaves.